nesrine378/sentiment-analysis-twitter/README.md

 # Twitterstream Sentiment-Analysis with Kafka, Spark , Elasticsearch & kibanna
 Reading the Twitterstream from the Twitter-API with Kafka and stream them into a Spark-Cluster to process it by doing SENTIMENT analysis of hash tags in twitter data in real-time.
-For example #coronavirus, we want to do the sentiment analysis for all the tweets  #coronavirus
+For example , we want to do the sentiment analysis for all the tweets  #coronavirus

 ## Pipeline
 ![github-logo](https://github.com/nesrine378/sentiment-analysis-twitter/blob/main/pipeline.PNG )